Lionel Shriver: Political views and activism

 In June 2018, she criticized an effort by the publisher Penguin Random House to diversify the authors that it published and better represent the population, saying that it prioritized diversity over quality and that a manuscript "written by a gay transgender Caribbean who dropped out of school at seven" would be published "whether or not said manuscript is an incoherent, tedious, meandering and insensible pile of mixed-paper recycling".
 Penguin Random House marketer and author Candice Carty-Williams criticized the statements.
 As a result of her comments Shriver was dropped from judging a competition for the magazine Mslexia.

 Shriver expressed her opposition to woke and identity politics in a 2021 interview with the Evening Standard, stating that "I don't like discrimination of any kind" but adding "there is nothing malign, initially at least, in the impulse to pursue a fairer society.
 The biggest problem with the 'woke' is their methods – too often involving name calling, silencing, vengefulness, and predation."

 Shriver has argued against migration into the UK; in 2021, she wrote an article that stated "For westerners to passively accept and even abet incursions by foreigners so massive that the native-born are effectively surrendering their territory without a shot fired is biologically perverse."
-She is a patron of British population growth rate concern group Population Matters, and supported Brexit.
+She is a patron of the British population growth rate concern group Population Matters, and supported Brexit.

-An outspoken critic of what she describes as a "deeply disturbing social obsession with transgenderism" and following the arrest of Graham Linehan when he arrived at Heathrow airport in September 2025 Shriver said she is now scared to travel to the UK.
-"The Graham Linehan story really makes me nervous on my own account.
-I had a completely selfish reaction to that story, because I'm worried that, given what I have put into print, I could be arrested the next time I come to the UK."
+Shriver has been an outspoken critic of what she describes as a "deeply disturbing social obsession with transgenderism," especially following the arrest of Graham Linehan when he arrived at Heathrow airport.
+In September 2025, two years after she left the UK for Portugal, Shriver said she is now scared to travel to the country "because I'm worried that, given what I have put into print, I could be arrested the next time I come to the UK."